Creating a new connection to SharePoint

 Once you make your selection, click Next to proceed.

-Connecting to SharePoint Online (Office 365)
+Connecting to SharePoint Online (Microsoft 365)

 In the Server address step, you need to provide the URL to your SharePoint Online organization.
 You can simply replace <mycompany> in the SharePoint server URL field with the actual name of your domain (also known as the organization's name).
 For example, if your domain name is company.onmicrosoft.com or company.com, SharePoint server URL is https://company.sharepoint.com (Fig. 3.).
 The Admin center URL field will be populated automatically, based on your SharePoint server URL.